 It is morning.
-Tomorrow it will be the birthday of my Love.
+Tomorrow it’s my Love’s birthday.
 I walk to the supermarket to buy some treats for breakfast.
-A friend just encouraged me to ‘go, walk into nature Ineke, that will do you good’.
+A friend just encouraged me to ‘go, walk into nature Ineke, it will do you good’.
 So I decided to walk a longer road, through the park.
 I choose the route my children would choose: over stones on the water to the other side.
-For a short time, but very sharp, there is a sense of sadness: I do not have to take the normal road, because I do not have a stroller.
+For a short time, but very sharp, there is a sense of painful sadness: I do not have to take the normal road, because I do not have a stroller with me.
 I am only on my own.

 I look around and see the beauty of a white world.
 Here and there footsteps and dirt, but most of what I see is totally pure.
 The white covers the ugliness for only a short time, but what a relief when that happens.
 I remember what I read somewhere.
 When there is snow, the earth is drenched, deeply nurtured.
 It often happens that way in our lives too.
 You might not see anything from the outside, but deep inside all kind of stuff is happening.
 I dismiss the thought and plough through the snow to the shopping centre in my neighbourhood.

 Suddenly I cry.
-And I am angry at myself.
-In the safety of my home I do not cry, I can’t, I flee in business and entertainment.
-But here, in the cold, with my backpack and a shopper in one and the lilies in the other arm, I am suddenly not able to resist it anymore.
+I am angry with myself.
+In the safety of my home I don’t cry, I can’t.
+I get away in being busy or in entertainment.
+But here, in the cold, with my backpack and a shopper in one and lilies in the other arm, I am suddenly not able to resist it anymore.
 I walk home cautious, trying to avoid people.
 In silence I pray.
 God, this would be a very good moment to let me know that I am not alone.
 To my surprise my phone gives the familiar sound.
 Again tears rain down over my cheeks.

 When I am home I smash the lilies on the table.
 It doesn’t help.
 These lilies are cold and stiff and already dying since they were plucked.
 I want my daughter walking next to me, babbling about what we bought for her daddy, telling that full of enthusiasm to her brother and sister who will come home for lunch soon.
 But that is not going to happen.
-That is just a fact and I have to accept it.
-But how you do that, is still unknown to me.
+It is just a fact and I have to accept it.
+But how you do that, I still don’t know.